How to Get To Disney World for Almost Free

 Walt Disney World has been steadily raising the cost of their vacations over the last, well, forever, but now more than ever it can cost a small fortune to visit the Mouse.
 With the free Fastpass service now swapped out for the $20 per day Genie+, upcharge experiences like $200+ lightsaber building, and not-to-miss dining adventures like Oga’s Cantina on the very real Star Wars planet of Batuu, there’s a lot to spend money on.

-I know that a Disney vacation for nearly free sounds too good to be true to anyone new to travel hacking, but for those that have been following Brad’s Deals for a while know that good deals do exist, especially using points and miles.
-Travel editor Mark used some of his Chase Ultimate Rewards points to take a honeymoon using many of these same tactics.
+I know that a Disney vacation for nearly free sounds too good to be true to anyone new to travel hacking, but those that have been following Brad’s Deals for a while know that good deals do exist, especially using points and miles.
+Our editors have personally taken advantage of these offers to score luxurious vacations for up to 95% off.
 When used properly, credit card rewards are a great way to travel inexpensively.
-If you’ve never done anything like this before it requires a bit of a leap of faith but you’ll soon realize that smart travelers don’t merely use Travelocity and Hotels.com to get slightly better fares, they use free points and miles to pay little or nothing at all.
+If you’ve never done anything like this before, it requires a bit of a leap of faith.
+But you’ll soon realize that smart travelers don’t merely use Travelocity and Hotels.com to get slightly better fares, they use free points and miles to pay little or nothing at all.

 Before we get started, I want to address five common questions and concerns that people new to travel hacking often have.